Fast Direct: Query-Efficient Online Black-box Guidance for Diffusion-model Target Generation: Experiments

 For all baseline methods, we perform $50$ iterations, each iteration utilizes one batch query for updating.
-We set the batch size as $32$, and leave the rest of the hyper-parameters as default.
+We set the batch size to $32$, and leave the rest of the hyperparameters as default.
 We state more details for baselines in the Appendix~\ref{appendix:baseline_details}.
 Note that for DNO, in which each experiment trial can only produce one image, we run 16 independent experiment trials and report the average results\footnote{Note that DNO spent $16 \times 50=800$ batch queries for each task.}.

 \textbf{Experiment Results}.
 We present the results for the "deer-elephant" \footnote{The complete prompt is: \texttt{A yellow reindeer and a blue elephant.} } task in this section and defer the results for the other 11 tasks to Appendix \ref{appendix_images} due to space constraints.
-We compare the images generated by our method with those generated by the baseline methods at each $10$ batch queries intervals in Fig. \ref{fig:algo2_demo}.
-We can observe that our algorithm successfully satisfies the visual objectives for both samplers within the 50 batch queries budget, while the baseline methods fall short within the same budget.
-Similar phenomenon are observed for the other 11 tasks in Appendix \ref{appendix_images}.
-We grant baseline methods with extra batch queries budget, and we observed that DDPO and DPOK almost achieves the visual objectives, whereas D3PO and DNO remain unsuccessful in this particular task.
+We compare the images generated by our method with those generated by the baseline methods at each $10$ batch query intervals in Fig. \ref{fig:algo2_demo}.
+We can observe that our algorithm successfully satisfies the visual objectives for both samplers within the 50 batch query budget, while the baseline methods fall short within the same budget.
+Similar phenomena are observed for the other 11 tasks in Appendix \ref{appendix_images}.
+We grant baseline methods with extra batch query budget, and we observed that DDPO and DPOK almost achieve the visual objectives, whereas D3PO and DNO remain unsuccessful in this particular task.

-We collect the 32 randomly generated images using our algorithm (by utilizing $50$ batch queries budget) and present in Fig. \ref{fig:all_images}.
-We can observe that most images are well satisfies the visual objective.
-Similar phenomenon are observed on the other 11 tasks as shown in Appendix \ref{appendix_images}.
+We collect the 32 randomly generated images using our algorithm (by utilizing a $50$ batch query budget) and present them in Fig. \ref{fig:all_images}.
+We can observe that most images well satisfy the visual objective.
+Similar phenomena are observed on the other 11 tasks as shown in Appendix \ref{appendix_images}.